 M.Ed. and Initial Teaching License in Second Language Education

-Earn a license to teach ESL and/or world languages in Minnesota K-12 classrooms.
-Our program will prepare you to step into your classroom with confidence and solid classroom experience through our unique co-teaching practicum model.
+Earn your M.Ed. and a license to teach ESL and/or world languages in Minnesota K-12 classrooms in our accelerated, 12-month program.
+We prepare you to step into your classroom with confidence and solid classroom experience through our unique co-teaching practicum model.
 The license to teach in Minnesota is highly transferable to other states and our candidates are sought after by local school districts.

 Interested in teaching at an immersion school?
 See the teacher licensure program in elementary education for dual language and immersion teachers.